zhao-shuyang/audio_embedding_segmentation/README.md

 # audio_embedding_segmentation
 Extracting audio embeddings based on a gated CNN trained using Audioset.
-A change point detection algorithm based on embeddings.
+The change point detection is performed based on the extracted embeddings.

 Two example audio files are given to test.